TwitchPlaysPokemon/musiccat-cs/Readme.md

 ### Configuration

 You need to put a `appsettings.json` file next to `MusicCat.WebService.exe`.
 The [`appsettings.Development.json`](src/MusicCat.WebService/appsettings.Development.json) file can help as a template.
+It is advisable to be careful not to expose the service publicly.

 ### Running as an Application